Azure/azure-powershell/src/ResourceManager/EventHub/Commands.EventHub/help/Get-AzEventHubConsumerGroup.md

 ## SYNTAX

 ```
-Get-AzureRmEventHubConsumerGroup [-ResourceGroupName] <String> [-Namespace] <String> [-EventHub] <String>
+Get-AzEventHubConsumerGroup [-ResourceGroupName] <String> [-Namespace] <String> [-EventHub] <String>
  [[-Name] <String>] [-MaxCount <Int32>] [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The Get-AzureRmEventHubConsumerGroup cmdlet gets either the details of a specified Event Hubs consumer group, or a list of consumer groups in a given Event Hub.
+The Get-AzEventHubConsumerGroup cmdlet gets either the details of a specified Event Hubs consumer group, or a list of consumer groups in a given Event Hub.
 If the name of a consumer group is provided, the details of a single consumer group details are returned.
 If the name of a consumer group is not provided, a list of consumer groups in the specified Event Hub is returned.